 Investments are subject to market risk.
 Money market funds held in the investment account are uninsured.
 Risk related to equity and debt investments is mitigated by diversification of the portfolio among issuers and industries.

 During the year ended June 30, 2020, the Center received approximately 24% of contribution revenue from two donors.
-During the year ended June 30, 2019, the Center received approximately 29% of contribution revenue from one donor.

 Note 17-Employee benefit plan